testing-library/eslint-plugin-testing-library/docs/rules/prefer-implicit-assert.md

 utils.getByText('foo');
 await utils.findByText('foo');

-// When using queryBy* queries thees do not implicitly fial therefore you should explicitly check if your elements eixst or not expect(queryByText('foo')).toBeInTheDocument();
+// When using queryBy* queries these do not implicitly fail therefore you should explicitly check if your elements exist or not expect(queryByText('foo')).toBeInTheDocument();
 expect(queryByText('foo')).not.toBeInTheDocument();
 ```